openconfig/gribi/doc/specification.md

 This document defines the specification for the gRPC Routing Information Base Interface (gRIBI). gRIBI is a gRPC-based protocol for injecting routing entries to an network device.
 The gRIBI implementation on an network device is presented as a service that can be interacted with by an external process, which may be an element of an SDN controller.

+This document is expected to read in conjunction with the protobuf definition of the gRIBI service, and its associated items (e.g., OpenConfig AFT model).
+The intention of this specification is to cover detailed discussion beyond the scope of the comments included in these files, rather than to exhaustively cover every field therein.

 Terminology used in this document: